-One of the constants in our business is our insistence on listening, I mean really listening, to all kinds of people, when they’re talking about money.
-When people talk about money, they’re almost always talking about something else, too – something very close to the skin, like family, love, identity.
-Things that shape every decision you make, from what you snack on after school to whether you ever retire.
+One of the constants in our business is our insistence on listening, I mean really listening, to people in all walks of life.
+Particularly when they’re talking about money.
+When people talk money they’re almost always talking about something else, too – something very close to the skin, like family, love, identity.
+Aspects of life shape every decision you make, from what you snack on after school to whether you ever retire.

 Tricia Juhn: I heard you accomplished a personal milestone this year.
 Can you talk a little about that?

 Jessica Rudman: For the first time this year, I was able to organize my finances and make a budget, something I had been promising myself I would do for the past five years.
 After I realized that I didn’t have the skills – that I had never learned this — I did some research, found a financial literacy class to take, and decided to join.